audacity/audacity/README.txt

  * New Tamil translation (largely complete).
  * (Windows) FLAC exports can now exceed 2 GB in size.
- * (OS X) Easier Audacity installation using the DMG: drag the Audacity folder to the /Applications shortcut,
+ * (OS X) Easier Audacity installation using the DMG: drag the Audacity folder to the /Applications shortcut.
  * (OS X) Audacity 2.0.6 will not officially support OS X 10.10 Yosemite when released (in particular, Apple Audio Units may not open in Audacity).
- * (Linux) Self-compiled builds of Audacity now search for system LADSPA effects in /usr/lib/ladspa,  .
+ * (Linux) Self-compiled builds of Audacity now search for system LADSPA effects in /usr/lib/ladspa.

 -------------------------------------------------------------------------------